SCIENCE AND RELIGION

 just gaining acceptance, there is one scientific theory as to how

 environmental state occurs.
-Note that the theory has existed for
+Indeed I have only located that one theory, that has incidentally existed for

 that under the next sub heading.